 Velocity Credit Union owned and occupied its headquarters on a two-acre site on the northeastern edge of Austin’s coveted Central Business District.
-The 2.5-acre site consisted of several single-story buildings that served as the credit union’s headquarters and housed their most popular bank branch.
+The 2.5-acre site consisted of several single-story buildings that served as the credit union’s headquarters and housed its most popular bank branch.

 The site’s central location made it a prime development opportunity site for a high-rise tower.
 Velocity was ready to monetize the property and move its corporate headquarters to a larger, more cost-effective building outside of the CBD.

 Velocity engaged AQUILA to assist in determining the best use and highest value for the site, take the property to market, and lead negotiations with buyers for the site.
 AQUILA was also engaged to help the credit union find a new site for its headquarters.

 The branch located at the headquarters was Velocity’s highest-producing location, so Velocity needed to keep a branch on the premises, and at no point could the branch be closed to its members.
 Additionally, due to regulations, Velocity could not acquire its new headquarters until the existing property went under contract.